 Marketers who use ABM also report higher levels of engagement with their target accounts, especially C-suite executives.
 They also associate ABM with improvements to their customer relationships and overall reputation, increases in sales leads, faster growth, and greater customer retention.

-Harder to quantify, but just as important, is that ABM tends to lead to stronger alignment between sales and marketing departments.
+It is harder to quantify, but just as important that ABM tends to lead to stronger alignment between sales and marketing departments.
 This is a key indicator of growth and profit for B2B companies.

-Part of the idea behind ABM is that, when you’re trying to close a deal with a big customer — which usually means a big organization — you have many stakeholders with needs to be addressed.
-That means that your one potential customer really is more like a self-contained market with a varied array of interests, concerns, and priorities.
+Part of the idea behind ABM is that when you’re trying to close a deal with a big customer—which usually means a big organization—you have many stakeholders who need to be addressed.
+That means that your one potential customer is more like a self-contained market with varied interests, concerns, and priorities.

 Instead of treating these types of prospects as one customer out of many, you can get much better results by treating them like one market with many customers.
-All these “customers” need to be acknowledged, communicated with, and satisfied that your product is the right choice.
+All these “customers” must be acknowledged, communicated with, and satisfied that your product is the right choice.

-By regarding each customer as a complex system in its own right, you can target your efforts to address the desires and pain points of each individual stakeholder.
+By considering each customer as a complex system in its own right, you can target your efforts to address each stakeholder’s desires and pain points.

 One side benefit of ABM is that it’s easier to track the ROI on your marketing investments.
 When you can tie the costs of specific marketing activities to a single client (and all their associated revenues), it becomes crystal clear what investments are generating revenue.
 With ABM, you don’t have to deal with the attribution problems that plague industry-wide marketing campaigns.

 Another thing we like about ABM is how it can shorten the sales cycle.
-When ABM is your focus, your sales team spends less time working on leads that may or may not pan out.
+When ABM is your focus, your sales team works less on leads that may or may not pan out.
 Instead, they’re giving important, high-value clients their full-court press.

 How ABM Unites Sales and Marketing